syncfusion-content/maui-docs/MAUI/TimePicker/Customizations.md

 ### Text color

-Text color of the column header can be customized by setting the [`SfDatePicker.ColumnHeaderView`]() property.
+Text color of the column header can be customized by setting the [`SfTimePicker.ColumnHeaderView`]() property.

 {% tabs %}